stuebersystems/doc.quattropod.en/docs/mini/monitor-setup.md

 ## Duplicate

-* If you select the 'Duplicate' setting, your desktop will be duplicated.
+* If you select the `Duplicate` setting, your desktop will be duplicated.

 ![](/assets/img/duplicate.jpg)